jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 the other was sitting on the ground near the door, staring stupidly up into the sky.
 Alice went timidly up to the door and knocked.

-‘There’s no sort of use in knocking,’ said the Footman, ‘and that for two reasons.
+‘There’s no sort of use in knocking,’ said the Footman, ‘and that for two rea- sons.
 First, because I’m on the same side of the door as you are; secondly, because they’re making such a noise inside, no one could possibly hear you.’
-And certainly there was a most extraordinary noise going on within – a constant howling and sneezing, and every now and then a great crash, as if a dish or kettle had been broken to pieces.
+And cer- tainly there was a most extraordinary noise going on within – a constant howling and sneezing, and every now and then a great crash, as if a dish or kettle had been broken to pieces.
 ‘Please, then,’ said Alice, ‘how am I to get in?’